iOS

 If you use DashXAppDelegate (from the DashXFirebase module), notification delivered, clicked, and dismissed events are tracked automatically.
 No manual trackMessage() calls are needed.

-// Subscribe/unsubscribe for Push Notifications
+// Subscribe for Push Notifications

 DashX.subscribe()